top of page

 The fifth condition is the ongoing persecution of the true worshippers of God.

-Sixth Seal: Punishment of the unfaithful people of God: the Jews
+Sixth Seal: Punishment of the Jews

 The sixth condition is the ongoing punishment of the Jews.

-The people of Israel who had returned to the Holy Land after the Babylonian captivity were from the southern Kingdom of Judah, and mostly of the tribes of Judah and Benjamin (Ez 4:1, 10:9).
-These Jews that re-occupied Jerusalem and its surrounding territory were originally a repentant people.
-In Neh 9 and 10 we read of a renewal of the covenant between these people and God.
+The people of Israel who had returned to the Holy Land after the Babylonian captivity were predominantly from the tribes of Judah and Benjamin (Ez 4:1, 10:9).
+They re-occupied Jerusalem and its surrounding territory and were at that time a repentant people, as seen in Neh 9 and 10, where we read of a renewal of the covenant between themselves and God.
 They promised once again to keep His laws and to walk with Him faithfully.
 Had they indeed maintained this attitude, God would have certainly continued to bless them.
-However, over time their religion deteriorated into what became Judaism, the ultimate sin of which was the rejection and killing of the promised Messiah.
-Obviously this has had serious ongoing consequences.

 Luke 21:5 Then, as some spoke of the temple, how it was adorned with beautiful stones and donations, He said,